badd-labs/badd-labs/labs/B1/README.md

 In Exercise 5, consider an Alice who called `approve` function (the Deposit step) but did not call `swapXY` (the Withdrawal step).
 This is possibly due to that Alice changes her mind after the deposit and wants to undo it.

 Extend your pool SC from the previous exercises to support undo `approve` and to revert a trade-in-progress.
 You may want to implement a function in the AMM pool, say `undo_approve()`.
-After Step 1 and calling `refund()`, Alice will have her original balance in `TokenX` and zero allowance to the pool.
+After Step 1 and calling `undo_approve()`, Alice will have her original balance in `TokenX` and zero allowance to the pool.
 That is (`P` is the Pool CA):

 | Calls | `X.balanceOf(A)` | `X.balanceOf(P)` | `X.allowance(A,P)` |
 | --- | --- | --- | --- |